-While the Guideline and companion FAQ have been crafted to address data protection issues in the context of litigation, Company may consider leveraging them in part to address transactional and compliance-related uses of protected Company data.
+^{34.} While the Guideline and companion FAQ have been crafted to address data protection issues in the context of litigation, Company may consider leveraging them in part to address transactional and compliance-related uses of protected Company data.
 Please note that WG6 anticipates preparing an additional Guideline and companion FAQ to address internal and government investigations in conjunction with a related WG6 public comment publication that is in the process of being finalized.

-This Model Guideline focuses on U.S. eDiscovery and non-U.S. data protection obligations.2 Companies may need to consider including more tailored language for the various regions/countries at issue and/or providing more specific guidance regarding country-specific issues (e.g., blocking statutes or relevant penal codes), depending on the circumstances.
+^{35.} Non-U.S. data protection obligations include data privacy obligations as covered by the EU Data Directive (and the laws enacted by its member states or other countries that have modelled their data protection consider including more tailored language for the various regions/countries at issue and/or providing more specific guidance regarding country-specific issues (e.g., blocking statutes or relevant penal codes), depending on the circumstances.
 In addition, companies may want to clarify specific privacy issues depending on the Company's industry and the regulatory environment in which it operates (e.g., banking consumer data or medical data).
 In addition to modifying the Model Guideline scope, companies may want to specify the goal(s) of their guideline.
 For example, some companies may want to streamline an approved process for "standard" matters and define parameters for "exceptional" matters.
 Others may focus their intent on building a consistent approach.

 Companies must also determine how best to internally market or roll out their guideline.
 A guideline introduced without sufficient internal buy-in and education faces greater challenges in being consistently implemented.
+The corresponding FAQ to the Model Guideline provides examples of questions which may arise for employees who are not frequent practitioners of cross-border discovery but may benefit from guidance and big-picture issue flagging.
+Obviously, they should be modified both in scope and specificity depending on the company's needs.